 In stalwart support is a standard gallery of stiff-upper-lip Brits—Harry Andrews, Michael Goodlife, Donald Houston, Angus Lennie, John Meillon: these guys could crew this mission in their sleep.

 Directed by Walter Grauman (bomber pilot in the war), with James Clavell doing script-duty, the 102-minute saga has more appeal to aviation buffs than for the average viewer.
-Returned $1,700,000 in the States, where it landed at #59 for the year, and was quite popular in Britain.
+Made for $1,300,000, this do-or-die mission returned $1,700,000 in the States, where it landed at #59 for the year, and was quite popular in Britain.

 The movies final line, supposed to be inspiring— “You can’t kill a squadron“—especially one that’s just been wiped out.
 Anyway, that theme music is sensational.